 Additionally, each of the services has its own sending limits:

-PayPal: requires a minimum transfer of just US$0.02, or £0.01 The maximum you may send through PayPal is US$10,000 in one transfer.
+PayPal: requires a minimum withdrawal amount of just US$1.00 The maximum you may send through PayPal is US$10,000 in one transfer.
 Since Paypal is funded by your debit or credit card, standard credit limits will apply.

 Skrill: The maximum per‐transaction limit is €10 000 or the equivalent in another currency.You can use your Skrill Card to pay for goods and services up to the value of €6,300 on a 24-hour rolling period.